 What's included in Carbon Collective's Climate Index?

-Carbon Collective’s Climate Index, a key part of their offerings, is built to include climate solutions as defined by Project Drawdown.
+Carbon Collective’s Climate Index, a key part of their offerings, is built to include climate solutions as defined by Project Drawdown and IEA's Net Zero 2050 Report.
 Project Drawdown includes a wide variety of solutions including investments in women’s education and walkable cities, but currently the Climate Index only includes a subset of these focused on Clean Energy, Building Efficiency, Zero-Carbon Transportation, and the Circular Economy.
 The index also excludes companies that are heavily reliant on the fossil fuel industry, even if they do have some product lines or services focused on climate solutions.
 The index is balanced annually, and the amount included of each company is in proportion to its market capitalization.
 Carbon Collective also indicates that each included company passes an ethical criteria.

 Anyone can examine the Climate Index on Carbon Collective’s website.
 At the time that this was written, the ten largest holdings were:

 |Tesla Motors, Inc.||TSLA||5.00%|

 Even in this small sampling, it’s apparent that a wide variety of companies included in the index have a significant interest in supporting a clean energy future.

 As a newer entrant into the robo-advising category, it is not possible to directly examine the past performance of Carbon Collective’s offerings.
 However, the company does provide a backtested version of their methodology looking back 5 years.